 It would seem generally, that while plenty of people listen, no one hears a damn thing.
 And even if they heard what was being said they would ignore it because it spoke to the truth and consequences of the evil they had wrought or the evil they intended.

-We are speaking here of the reactionary corporatists neo-fascist assault against the middle class – an assault led by the Reaganites.
+We are speaking here of the reactionary corporatists neo-fascist assault against the middle class – an assault led previously by the Reaganites and then ironically by liberals.

 Temporarily defeated in the popular culture in the period from roughly ’68 until 1980 (see Hunter S. Thompson:http://www.goodreads.com/quotes/1074-strange-memories-on-this-nervous-night-in-las-vegas-five) they stepped out of power only briefly during the empty vessel of the Carter administration.
 That brief moment, when the president spoke openly about the emotional cost of America, the price paid and the devastation inherent in the ruthless pursuit of money and the corollary of status, the right waited for its time and, waiting to be reborn, slouched back to the edge of power, then let loose a blitzkrieg.